 In determining the median annual total compensation of our employees other than our Chief Executive Officer, we started by preparing a list of all such employees as of December 31, 2020 and each such employee's taxable earnings for 2020 as reflected in our payroll records, which generally consists of salary; regular, hourly, and overtime wages; commissions; incentives and other miscellaneous earnings.
 This list includes all our employees on such date (except solely for our Chief Executive Officer), whether employed on a full-time, part-time, seasonal or temporary basis and wherever located, resulting in 445 employees who are all located in the United States.
 For any such employees who are permanently employed (in other words, who are not employed on a seasonal or temporary basis) and who joined the Company after January 1, 2020, this list reflects 2020 taxable earnings on an annualized basis.
-We then ordered the employees in this list based on the amounts of their 2020 taxable earnings, selected the single employee at the midpoint of the re-ordered list, and calculated the amount of this single midpoint employee's annual total compensation of our named executive officers as reported in the Summary Compensation Table above.
-The annual total compensation for our median employee was \$86,048.90 and the annual total compensation of all our other employees is 21.2 to 1.
+We then ordered the employees in this list based on the amounts of their 2020 taxable earnings, selected the single employee at the midpoint of the re-ordered list, and calculated the amount of this single midpoint employee's annual total compensation using the methodology required by SEC rules for calculating the total compensation of our named executive officers as reported in the Summary Compensation Table above.
+The annual total compensation for our median employee was \$86,048.90 and the annual total compensation for our Chief Executive Officer to the median annual total compensation of all our other employees is 21.2 to 1.